tarabukinivan/RedTeam/docs/template/humanize_behaviour_v2.md

-# Humanize Behaviour v2 Submission Guide (Active after March 16th 2025 14:00 UTC)
+# Humanize Behaviour v2 Submission Guide (Active after March 18th 2025 14:00 UTC)

 ## Overview

-**Humanize Behaviour v2** is a challenge designed to test bot scripts' ability to mimic human behavior within a web UI form.
-It evaluates how effectively a bot can interact with the form, navigate UI elements, engage with form fields, and submit required data accurately and efficiently, with grading based on **mouse movement** and **keyboard interaction analysis.**
+**Humanize Behaviour v2** tests bot scripts' ability to mimic human interaction with a web UI form.
+It evaluates how well a bot navigates UI elements, interacts with form fields, and submits data without being caught by the bot detection system, based on  **mouse movement** and **keyboard interaction analysis.**

-This challenge assesses the precision and sophistication of bot scripts in performing web-based tasks.
-Miners participating must demonstrate human-like interaction capabilities through their bot scripts when engaging with the web UI form.
+Miners must demonstrate precise, human-like interactions through their bot scripts when completing the form.

 ---